yellows8/3dshax/README.md

 * "DISABLE_GETEXHDRHOOK=1" Disables the arm9 get-exheader hook.
 This option must be used when DISABLE_ARM11KERNEL_DEBUG/DISABLE_ARM11KERNEL_PROCSTARTHOOK is set, otherwise when doing a firm-launch the system will eventually trigger a fatal-error when dlp-module fails to get service-handles.
 * "ENABLE_LOADA9_x01FFB800=1" This enables arm9 code which loads the SD file @ "/x01ffb800.bin" to arm9-mem 0x01ffb800.
 This should only be used when NAND-redir is enabled, and when the SD nandimage is originally from another 3ds, converted for usage on another 3ds.
 * "ENABLE_GAMECARD=1" Enables 3ds gamecard reading code.
+* "DISABLE_FSACCESSINFO_OVERWRITE=1" Disable exheader FS accessinfo overwrite with all 0xFF for the arm11code-load process.
 * "ENABLE_CMDLOGGING=1" Enables ARM11-kernel patches+code for logging commands.
 * "CMDLOGGING_PADCHECK=value" For cmd-logging, only do logging when any of the bits in the specified value is set for the current PAD register state.
 * "CMDLOGGING_PROCNAME0=value" u32 value to compare the src/dst process-name with for filtering.
 This is required for cmd-logging.